Turkey seeks negotiated end to anti-government protests

 The offer is one of the only concessions the authorities have publicly floated after days of firm rhetoric from Erdogan refusing to back down.
 Celik gave few details of how a referendum would be carried out, saying it could either be held across Istanbul, or just in the district near Taksim.

-It was not clear whether Thursday night's talks would be met with the same skepticism.
+It was not clear whether Thursday night's talks would be met with the same scepticism.

 Erdogan's tough political style has endeared him to voters - who have handed him an increasing share of the vote over the past three elections - but his opponents say he has poured fuel on the flames with his robust response to the protests.